rafail3/rafail3/README.md

 ## 👋 About Me

-I'm a Romanian student who fell in love with the web — not through a classroom, but through curiosity, late nights, and a lot of trial and error.
+I'm a passionate creator who fell in love with the web — not through a classroom, but through curiosity, late nights, and a lot of trial and error.

 I build websites that look good, load fast, and actually serve a purpose.
 My workflow blends modern AI tools (v0.dev, Claude) with real deployment infrastructure — so what I ship isn't just a prototype, it's live and working.